sonus21/rqueue/docs/dashboard.md

   aggregation (default: `60`).
 * `rqueue.web.collect.statistic.aggregate.shutdown.wait.time`: Wait time in milliseconds for forced aggregation of pending events during application shutdown.

+## Worker Registry

+The dashboard can optionally maintain lightweight worker metadata in Redis to show:

+- worker host and process ID
+- queue-level polling activity
+- recent queue capacity exhaustion
+- worker and queue drill-down views

+This feature is controlled by the following properties:

+- `rqueue.worker.registry.enabled`
+- `rqueue.worker.registry.worker.ttl`
+- `rqueue.worker.registry.worker.heartbeat.interval`
+- `rqueue.worker.registry.queue.ttl`
+- `rqueue.worker.registry.queue.heartbeat.interval`

+{: .note}
+The worker registry is intended for dashboard visibility.
+Instance-level liveness should still be monitored through your infrastructure or platform health checks.

+## Queue Explorer Actions

+The queue explorer supports queue-specific administrative actions:

+- delete pending, running, dead-letter, or scheduled messages
+- move messages between Redis collections from the Utility tab
+- enqueue scheduled messages back to the main queue

+For scheduled messages:

+- periodic messages can be deleted, but are not offered queue-to-front or queue-to-rear actions
+- non-periodic scheduled messages can be queued to the front or rear of the main queue

 ### Dashboard Screenshots